 Be sure to find out what the caps are before you get an ARM.
 Some borrowers choose ARMs because the interest rate is lower than fixed-rate mortgages and they don’t plan on keeping the home for more than a few years, at most.

 What home equity, HELOC borrowers should know about the Fed

 Because HELOCs usually have variable interest rates, the cost of borrowing can rise or fall with the federal funds rate.
 So when the Fed raises the fed funds rate, your loan will get more expensive, usually starting with the next monthly payment.

 For borrowers who want price certainty, a HELOC can be stressful as there’s no real way to predict whether rates will rise, fall or stay the same.
 Not only does your interest rate affect monthly costs, it can also greatly impact how much you pay for the loan as a whole.

 Home equity loan and HELOC borrowers should consider their budget before they borrow against their home equity.
-Talk to a financial adviser about your options and how getting a home equity loan can affect your financial situation.
-Before you open a HELOC, talk to your lender about what the maximum interest rate on the loan will be, when the draw period of the loan ends, and whether payments are interest-only during the draw, which is often 10 years.
+Talk to a financial advisor about your options and how getting a home equity loan can affect your financial situation.
+Before you open a HELOC, talk to your lender about what the maximum interest rate on the loan will be, when the draw period of the loan ends and whether payments are interest-only during the draw, which is often 10 years.